Polariton interactions: Light matters

-Category: Environment Hits: 2Why do 2D exciton-polaritons interact?
+Category: Environment Hits: 5Why do 2D exciton-polaritons interact?
 This intriguing quasiparticle, which is part light (photon), and part matter (exciton), doesn't behave as predicted: continuing to interact with other particles when confined to two dimensions in extremely cold conditions.
 A new study finds the answer lies in the 'light-like' characteristics of these quasiparticles, with importance for future applications such as ultra-low energy electronics.

 Read more https://www.sciencedaily.com/releases/2020/12/201217135405.htm